Chaim Soutine

 Early Career

 In Paris, he lived in Montparnasse the artist-quarter where he became friends with Amedeo Modigliani, who painted Soutine's portrait many times - see for example, Portrait of Chaim Soutine (1917, National Gallery of Art, Washington DC).
-Soutine also became friendly with Marc Chagall, another Russian Jew who worked in virtually every artistic medium, including paintings, stained glass, stage sets, book illustrations, ceramics, tapestries and fine art prints.
-The dream-like visions so common in Chagall's paintings can be seen in the subtle imagery of Soutine's pictures.
+Soutine also became friendly with other Russian artists like the Jewish painter Marc Chagall, who worked in virtually every artistic medium, including paintings, stained glass, stage sets, book illustrations, ceramics, tapestries and fine art prints.
+The dream-like visions so common in Chagall's oil painting can be seen in the subtle imagery of Soutine's pictures.
 Soutine studied part-time under the Ecole des Beaux-Arts tutor Fernand Cormon (born Fernand-Anne Piestre) (1845-1924), one of the leading historical painters of modern France who ten years earlier had taught Matisse, Van Gogh and Toulouse-Lautrec.
 He also met and was supported by the Parisian art dealer/collector Paul Guillaume (1891-1934).

 Portraits